Akuli/mittari/README.md

 # Mittari

-TODO: picture of device outside
+TODO: video of the thing working

 This project is an analog CPU and RAM meter for my computer.
 The idea is taken from [this youtube video](https://www.youtube.com/watch?v=4J-DTbZlJ5I).